-Herd immunity gets it’s funny name because of what herd animals like elephants do in the wild to protect their babies.
-The herd works together to surround their babies so that predators can’t get to them creating a shield of protection.
+In the wild, herd animals like elephants work together to surround their babies so that predators can’t get to them by creating a shield of protection.
 Similarly, when most people get immunized they create a shield of protection in the community so vulnerable babies, kids with cancer or other immunity issues who can’t be vaccinated are protected.
 Dangerous vaccine-preventable diseases can’t get a foothold in the community when most people are immunized.
 You can’t spread a disease and contribute to an outbreak if you are immune.
 Can’t spread what you can’t catch!

 Book proceeds fund immunization educations campaigns like my “Immunized and #SchoolReady stickers for schools and health care educators to promote community immunity.

 Please go to these sites to get more information: